 Deproteination of Blood:

-1 ml of blood is transferred to a boiling tube containing 7 ml of water then 1 ml of 10% sodium tungstate is added mixed well followed by 1 ml of 2/3 N H2SO4 with shaking.
-It is allowed to stand for 10 minutes, it is then filtered.
+1 ml of Blood is transferred to a boiling tube containing 7 ml of water, then 1 ml of 10% sodium tungstate is added, mixed well, followed by 1 ml of 2/3 N H2SO4 with shaking.
+It is allowed to stand for 10 minutes, and it is then filtered.
 This filtrate is called tungstic acid blood filtrate and is taken as a test sample.

-2ml of tungstic acid blood filtrate is transferred to folin-wu tube graduated at 25 ml mark and to other similar folin-wu tubes 2 ml of standard glucose solution and 2ml of water as Blank is added.
-To each of the three tubes, 2 ml of alkaline CuSO4 is added.
-Now the surface of the mixture is in line with the 4ml mark of the Folin-Wu tube.
-The folin-wu tubes are placed in a boiling water bath exactly for 8 minutes.
-It is cooled under running water.
-To each of the tubes, 2 ml of the phosphomolybdic acid solution is added.
-After 1 minute it is diluted with water up to the mark.
-The solution is transferred to a suitable tube and OD is read at 680nm.
+2 ml of tungstic acid blood filtrate is transferred to a folin-wu tube graduated at the 25 ml mark, and to other similar folin-wu tubes, 2 ml of standard glucose solution and 2 ml of water as blank are added.
+2 ml of alkaline CuSO4 is added to each of the three tubes.
+Now the surface of the mixture is level with the 4ml mark of the Folin-Wu tube.
+The folin-wu tubes are placed in a boiling water bath for 8 minutes, and they are cooled under running water.
+To each tube, 2 mL of the phosphomolybdic acid solution is added.
+After 1 minute, it is diluted with water up to the mark.
+The solution is transferred to a suitable tube, and the OD is read at 680nm.

 - The normal blood sugar level ranges from 8 to 120 mg / 100ml of Blood

-- In mild diabetic conditions value if blood glucose from 140-300 mg / 100ml of blood and in severe diabetic conditions value is up to 1200mg / 100ml of blood have been noted.
+- In mild diabetic conditions, the value of blood glucose is from 140-300 mg / 100ml of Blood, and in severe diabetic conditions, values of up to 1200mg / 100ml of Blood have been noted.

 - Low blood sugar level values are formed in insulin administration, Addison’s disease, hypoglycemia, and hypopituitarism.